 Each addition to the Wisconsin Biographies project is developed in partnership with our PBS Wisconsin Education Innovators.

-A partnership between PBS Wisconsin Education and Wisconsin School Music Association
+A partnership between PBS Wisconsin Education and the University of Wisconsin-Madison School of Education

 EARLY LEARNING EDUCATOR ENGAGEMENT